 Multiplication and division basic facts knowledge, enables students to work more 'fluently' with problems that involve fractions of sets.
 Students can solve such problems using equal addition, equal subtraction or sharing, but are disadvantaged by the lack of more intuitive number relationship knowledge.

 It is therefore important to make evident to your students the multiplication and division facts that are at work as they solve problems involving fractions, and to continue to encourage their acquisition of strong basic fact knowledge.

-In the first quarter of last Friday’s netball game, Katie and Sarah scored all the goals for the Gold team.
-Sarah shot ¼ of all the goals.
-Katie shot 12 goals.
+In the first quarter of last Friday’s netball game, Katie and Sarah scored all the points for the Gold team.
+Sarah shot 1/4 of all the points.
+Katie shot 12 points.
 How many points did the Gold team score?

 In the second quarter of the game, Katie scored a fifth of the team’s 20 points while again Sarah scored the rest.
 How many points did Sarah score?